-- Vacant land shall not have an address whose status is 'ACTIVE'.
+- Vacant land shall not have an address.
 It should have a property identifier (Square, Suffix, and Lot SSL).
 When a new building is planned on the vacant land an address application needs to be submitted to the DCRA.
 The DCRA will determine the address for the planned building. - Vacant land, which previously had a building that was subsequently razed, will have an address whose status is classified as 'RETIRE'.